wohaco/despace/nnb.md

 A **trans-Mars injection (TMI)** is a heliocentric orbit in which a propulsive maneuver is used to set a spacecraft on a trajectory, also known as Mars transfer orbit, which will cause it to arrive at Mars.

-Every two years, low-energy transfer windows open up which allow movement between planets with the lowest possible delta-v requirements.
+Every two years, low‑energy transfer windows open up which allow movement between planets with the lowest possible delta-v requirements.
 Transfer injections can place spacecraft into either a Hohmann transfer orbit or bi-elliptic transfer orbit.
 Trans-Mars injections can be either a single maneuver burn, such as that used by the NASA MAVEN orbiter, or a series of perigee kicks, such as that used by the ISRO Mars Orbiter Mission.